alphagov/notifications-admin/docs/index.md

 The header and payload are Base64Url encoded.

-The signing algorithm is the HMAC signature, using the provided key SHA256 hashing algorithm.
+The verify signature is created using the HMAC SHA256 hashing algorithm.

 <a name="client_libraries"></a>
 ### API client libraries